Corning and SGD Pharma will build a new glass tubing facility in Telangana to expand pharmaceutical manufacturing in India. Credit: SGD Pharma.

 SGD Pharma’s facility in Vemula is built on a 40,049m² area and is dedicated to Type I, moulded and tubular glass vials for pharmaceutical and biotech applications.
 It features a furnace with two lines and a 3,440m² ISO 8 clean room.

 It produces more than three million vials and ampoules per day with sizes ranging from 1ml to 500ml.
-The company offers over 100 tubular products and over 80 moulded products.
+The company offers over 100 tubular products and more than 80 moulded products.

 Marketing commentary on Corning